-You’ve probably been deafened in the office this week by colleagues loudly announcing they’re giving up booze for the month and, if you haven’t, you’re likely to be familiar with the guilt-inducing DryJanuary hashtag.
-And, just as you’re rolling your eyes, you’re quietly considering giving it a go yourself.
-Jump on the bandwagon and you’ll be reaping more rewards than most as a runner.
+You’ve probably been deafened in the past by colleagues loudly announcing they’re giving up booze for #DryJanuary and, if you haven’t given it a go yourself, you likely rolled your eyes.
+But as far as bandwagons go this is not a bad one to jump aboard and, if you choose to take on the challenge, you’ll be reaping more rewards than most as a runner.
 Here’s why:

 You will run better